 If you have mild tricuspid valve disease, your condition will need to be monitored, but may not need treatment right away.
 When symptoms become more severe, treatments may include:

-Drugs may be prescribed to treat specific symptoms associated with tricuspid valve disease.
+Medications may be prescribed to treat specific symptoms associated with tricuspid valve disease.
 These medications include:

 If tricuspid valve disease is causing severe problems, surgery to repair or replace the valve may be required.